marcopra/RoboMaster-AI-Challenge-Simulator-2D/docs/rmaics_manual.md

 ### 4. Saving memory

-The memory here refers to `kernal` memory, which will be saved as a [npy](https://stackoverflow.com/questions/4090080/what-is-the-way-data-is-stored-in-npy) file containing the information needed to reproduce the game.
+The memory here refers to `kernel` memory, which will be saved as a [npy](https://stackoverflow.com/questions/4090080/what-is-the-way-data-is-stored-in-npy) file containing the information needed to reproduce the game.
 Please refer to [record_player](. /record_player.md), which is saved as follows

 ```python
 game.save_record(file='. /records/record.npy')